castorini/pygaggle/docs/experiments-finetune-monot5-gpu.md

 After finetuning the model, we provide a reranking script and steps to reproduce similar results as in the [MonoT5 paper](https://arxiv.org/pdf/2003.06713.pdf).

 Note 1: Run the following instructions at root of this repo.
-Note 2: Make sure that you have access to a GPU
+Note 2: Make sure that you have access to a GPU with at least 14GB RAM.
 Note 3: Installation must have been done from source and make sure the [anserini-eval](https://github.com/castorini/anserini-eval) submodule is pulled.
 To do this, first clone the repository recursively.